Columbia-Police-Vehicle-Involved-in-Early-Morning.

 What Happens Next in the Investigation

-South Carolina Highway Patrol has stated that the investigation into the Bookman Road crash is ongoing.
-Troopers will continue to review evidence and determine whether any violations occurred.
+The South Carolina Highway Patrol continues to investigate the crash.
+Troopers will review all evidence and determine if any violations occurred.

-Until then, authorities have not provided a timeline for when the investigation will be concluded.
+At this time, authorities have not provided a timeline for completion.

 Understanding Your Rights After a Traffic Collision